 Starting in March 2020, amid rising concern surrounding the spread of COVID-19 throughout communities in the state, Governor Newsom issued Executive Orders N-25-20, N-29-20, and N-35-20 aimed at containing the coronavirus and which collectively modified certain requirements of the Brown Act.
+These Executive Orders were issued when the pandemic was hoped to be short-lived, but that has not turned out to be the case.
+Given recent surges in COVD 19 variants such as Delta and now Omicron, both with higher transmissivity levels than the original virus, the need for remote meetings and the need to reduce in-person gathering is greater than ever.

 On June 11, 2021, the Governor issued Executive Order N-08-021 to roll back certain provisions of his COVID-19 related Executive Orders and to clarify that other provisions remained necessary to help California respond to, recover from, and mitigate the impacts of the COVID-19 pandemic.
-Paragraph 42 of Executive Order N-08-021 waived and set forth certain requirements related to public meetings of local legislative and state bodies, and specified that it would be valid through September 30, 2021.
+Paragraph 42 of Executive Order N-08-021 waived and set forth certain requirements related to public meetings of local legislative and state bodies and specified that it would be valid through September 30, 2021.